Six decades after civil rights, a new era of protest in Nashville

 When this type of movement took place in the 1960s, its defining quality was its discipline.

 The students who led Nashville’s sit-ins trained in nonviolence and studied philosophy.
-Martin Luther King, Jr. called it the best-organized effort in the country.
+Martin Luther King Jr. called it the best-organized effort in the country.

 Their mission was simple and morally unimpeachable.
 Everyone, regardless of their skin color, should be able to get a sandwich in public.
 Their tactics too were designed to win public support.
 Protesters wore suits, so that if they were arrested they would look like they were going to church.
 They were quiet and polite, for even the white employees they challenged were surely also anxious.